Figure It Out (French Montana song)

-"Figure It Out" is a single by American rapper French Montana, featuring Kanye West and Nas.
+"Figure It Out" is a song by American rapper French Montana, featuring Kanye West and Nas.
 The track was released on May 6, 2016 as the first single from Montana's mixtape MC4 (2016).
 It was also released as the first single from his mixtape Wave Gods (2016), which was released at an earlier date than the single itself.

 Background

 Montana initially revealed that he had been working on music with West in July 2014 when he shared a snippet of a collaboration between them via Instagram.
 However, this snippet was revealed at a later date to be part of an unreleased track titled "Ass Shots" when it surfaced online in full.

 "Figure It Out" didn't mark the only time that Montana was involved musically with Kanye West in its year of release, since he had vocals on "Siiiiiiiiilver Surffffeeeeer Intermission" from West's album The Life of Pablo (2016).